 On November 12, 2020, KBR, Inc. ("KBR") made an initial capital contribution in SNS resulting in a 10% ownership of SNS, which was previously a wholly owned subsidiary of Intuitive Machines, LLC.
-The Company recognized affiliate revenue from KBR related to engineering services of \$0.8 million and \$0.5 million for the three months ended June 30, 2023 and 2022, respectively, and \$1.4 million and \$0.9 million for the six months ended June 30, 2023 and 2022, respectively.
-As of June 30, 2023 and December 31, 2022, there was \$0.3 million and \$0.3 million, respectively, of affiliate accounts receivable related to KBR revenue.
+The Company recognized affiliate revenue from KBR related to engineering services of \$0.8 million and \$0.5 million for the three months ended June 30, 2023 and 2022, respectively, and \$1.4 million and \$0.9 million for the six months ended June 30, 2023 and 2022, there was \$0.3 million and \$0.3 million, respectively, of affiliate accounts receivable related to KBR revenue.
 Revenue related to KBR are incurred in the normal course of business and amounts are settled under normal business terms.